Abarnasuresh/Javascriptgrammer/Evaluation2.md

 The meaning of the word 'anonymous' defines something that is unknown or has no identity.
  In JavaScript, an anonymous function is that type of function that has no name or we can say which is without any name.
  When we create an anonymous function, it is declared without any identifier.
+## 16.List the differences between named function and assigning functions to variable with examples